Additive codes attaining the Griesmer bound: Introduction

 Interestingly enough, this bound can always be attained with equality if the minimum distance $d$ is sufficiently large and a nice geometric construction was given by Solomon and Stiffler \cite{solomon1965algebraically}.

-If a code $C$ is additively closed for alphabet $\mathcal{A}=\F_q$, i.e., $u+v\in C$ for all $u,v\in C$, we say that $C$ is \emph{additive} over $\F_q$.
+If a code $C$ is additively closed for alphabet $\cA=\F_q$, i.e., $u+v\in C$ for all $u,v\in C$, we say that $C$ is \emph{additive} over $\F_q$, see e.g.~\cite{bierbrauer2000quantum,calderbank1998quantum,delsarte1973algebraic,kumar2001f,huffman2013theory}.
 There indeed exist parameters $n$, $d$, $q$ such that each linear code $C_1$ with length $n$, minimum distance $d$, and alphabet $\F_q$ satisfies $\# C_1<\# C_2$ for a suitable additive code $C_2$ with length $n$, minimum distance $d$, and alphabet $\F_q$.
-In this situation some authors say that additive codes outperform linear codes.
-Typically $k:=\log_q\# C_2$ is fractional, so that no $[n,k,d]_q$ code can exist.
+In this situation some authors say that additive codes outperform linear codes.\footnote{For examples of general block codes outperforming linear codes see Remark~\ref{remark_outperform_blockcode}.} Typically $k:=\log_q\# C_2$ is fractional, so that no $[n,k,d]_q$ code can exist.
 Indeed, very few cases where additive codes outperform linear codes and $k$ is integral are known.
-In \cite{clerck2001perp} an additive code with length $n=21$, minimum distance $d=18$, alphabet $\mathcal{A}=\F_9$, and size $9^3$ is given.
-However, the largest linear code with length $n=21$, minimum distance $d=18$, and alphabet $\mathcal{A}=\F_9$ has size $9^2$.
+In \cite{clerck2001perp} an additive code with length $n=21$, minimum distance $d=18$, alphabet $\cA=\F_9$, and size $9^3$ is given.
+However, the largest linear code with length $n=21$, minimum distance $d=18$, and alphabet $\cA=\F_9$ has size $9^2$.
 More precisely, the largest $n$ such that an $[n,3,n-3]_9$ code exists is $n=17$ \cite{barnabei1978small}.
 So, no $[21,3,18]_9$ code exists.
 Instead of maximizing the size of the code we can also minimize its length while fixing the other parameters.
 In \cite{guan2023some} several additive codes over $\F_4$ that outperform the best known linear codes were constructed using cyclic codes.
 E.g.\ for length $n=63$ and minimum distance $d=45$ size $4^5$ can be achieved while the existence of an $[63,5,45]_4$ code is unknown.
 Recently, in \cite{kurz2024optimal} four infinite series and five sporadic examples of additive codes, with size $4^4$ and alphabet $\F_4$, that outperform linear codes with the same length and minimum distance were constructed.